 Karate Vs. Taekwondo for Kids

 Karate developed hundreds of years ago on the Japanese island of Okinawa.
 Japan forcibly occupied Okinawa in 1609 and confiscated all weapons.
 Okinawans fought back with their bare hands and feet.
 Those striking, blocking and kicking methods were refined and karate was born.
 Taekwondo originated in Korea.
-The first documented evidence of Korean martial arts dates back to the hand-to-hand combat training of the hwarang warriors in the 6th century.
+The first documented evidence of Korean martial arts dates back to the hand techniques of the hwarang warriors in the 6th century.
 Taekwondo was officially formed in 1955.
 Karate is translated as “empty hand” and taekwondo means “way of the foot and fist.”

 Karate and taekwondo have a much different emphasis on weapons training.
 Traditional Okinawan weapons are usually an important part of a karate school's curriculum.
 In karate, your child will likely learn how to use padded versions of weapons such as nunchaku and bo staff.
 The nunchaku is two short sticks connected by a rope or chain.
 Taekwondo classes occasionally offer weapons training, but those lessons are typically considered a special addition to the core curriculum.
 Children often find this part exciting since several television characters, animated and otherwise, use these weapons.